SnailMath/snailCPU16/README.md

 | 0x0100 | 0x3FFF | Intended for code and also variables. |

 The stack could start at 0x3FFF and go down (sp is intialized to 4000, so when something is pushed, it gets first decremented and is 0x3FFF, 0x3FFE and so on...
-Or initialize the stack pointer to 3F00 and use 3F00 to 3FFF (256 words) for constants and global values.
+The area below 0x100 is usually used as general purpose registers and the area from 0x100 us used for the program and for constant values.
 You'll need global values, because there is no direct add or mov, you'll have to put values like 1 and -1 here...

 ## Instructions: